*Updated August 2024*

-“Look and Feel” is a phrase designers hear all the time from peers and clients alike.
-Although it sounds very broad, this phrase holds a specific meaning for our work.
+The phrase “Look and Feel” of a website is something web designers hear all the time from peers and clients alike.
+Although it sounds broad, this phrase holds a specific meaning for website design work.

 So, what do we really mean when we say it?